R (on application of Green & Green Scaffolding Co) v Staines Magistrates Court All ER (D) 211

 Click to read the Evening Standard Web Site

 Rajinder was led junior counsel for the main defendant in an eight-handed drugs importation case.
 The case lasted for over three months.
 The case involved extensive challenges to voice recognition evidence and facial mapping evidence.
 There was a vast amount of covert surveillance evidence including probe evidence.
 Rajinder successfully represented the defendant alone at confiscation proceedings reducing the available amount from over £300 000 to just under £40 000 after submissions.

 R v RA & Others (Winchester CC 2010)

 Rajinder was led junior counsel in a complicated four handed cigarette importation case.
-The case involved extensive covert surveillance involving not only observation evidence but also probe evidence.
+The case involved extensive covert surveillance including observation and probe evidence.
 Rajinder represented the defendant alone at confiscation proceedings.